iamsdas/xmeme-backend/README.md

 # XMeme Backend
 This is the backend for the XMeme Project built as part of the CWoD.
 Build using Flask (Flask Restplus) and SQLalchemy.
-Sqlite is used for local testing purposes and postgrsql for production build.
+Sqlite is used for local testing purposes and postgresql for production build.
  ## Setting up a development environment
 * It is assumed that `git`, `python` and `pip` are installed.
 * Clone the repo: